Union Pacific SD40N Locomotives

 Locomotives built before 1973 are exempt from any of these standards.
 Remanufactured locomotives originally built before 1993 must comply with Tier 0+.
 Remanufactured locomotives built after 1993 and before 2002 must also comply with Tier 0+.
 The exception is those locomotives that have an intake air cooling system, which must comply with Tier 1+.
 All locomotives built between 2002 and 2004 must comply with Tier 1+ standards when they are rebuilt.
 Locomotives built between 2005 and 2011 must comply with Tier 2+ when they are rebuilt.
 The new rules also require all new and remanufactured locomotives to be equipped with EPA certified idle reduction technology.

-EPA Standards for Locomotive Emissions -- Link to EPA Office of Transportation and Air Quality web site.
+EPA Standards for Locomotive Emissions -- from the EPA Office of Transportation and Air Quality web site.

-40 CFR 1033 - Control Of Emissions From Locomotives -- Link to Code of Federal Regulations (CFR) Part 1033 requirements.
+40 CFR 1033 - Control Of Emissions From Locomotives -- Code of Federal Regulations (CFR) Part 1033 requirements.

 UP SD40Ns at The Diesel Shop -- An overall roster of UP locomotives; see Note N for the SD40N units.